 - A mosquito net may also come handy, especially in the countryside

 As usual, there are plenty of travel insurance options you can easily compare and purchase online.
 To be mentioned though is the following: Australia put in place the Reciprocal Health Care Agreements, under which the citizens of certain countries (Italy and the UK, amongst others) get the costs of essential medical treatment covered.
 It is not compulsory to come Australia with travel insurance, and that is exactly the way I did.

 Before moving to Australia, I have spent much of my time in big towns: the flawless Milan, the majestic London, and the manifold Kathmandu.
 Australia appears to be a huge territory, with a rich and varied nature, and few interesting cities scattered among the immense wilderness.
 Since I began thinking of leaving Europe, I wanted to go far, and I wanted to go wilder than I ever did.
 This is the last land on the Earth to undergo the so-called “Western” civilisation, which began here not more than two centuries ago.
 I have always fancied remote places, and this new adventure thrills me.

 If you feel that call, too, but you still don’t feel ready to go, just travel with me.

 In the next few posts, I will take you hand in hand, and we will live together this journey through people, places, and life.

 Have you recently moved abroad to Australia?
-Do you have any useful tips for future traveller to Australia?
-Feel free to comment below, and check back next month for the next post in this series on working abroad in Australia.
+Do you have any useful tips for those interested in working abroad in Australia?
+Feel free to comment below!